mcorbin/riemann-cond-dt-plugin/README.md

 # riemann-cond-dt-plugin

-Riemann plugin for checking if a condition is true for a time period.
+Riemann plugin to check if a condition is true for a time period.

 ## Howto